Preventing and eradicating violence and abuse in Hillingdon is everybody's business.

 If you are concerned about your mum, sister, brother, cousin, colleague, neighbour, employee or friend who is experiencing abuse, you can also help.

-If you are worried about a child's welfare, or believe they are at risk of harm, contact Hillingdon Multi-Agency Safeguarding Hub (MASH) to make a safeguarding referral on 01895 556 633.
+If you are worried about a child's welfare, or believe they are at risk of harm, visit Hillingdon Multi-Agency Safeguarding Hub (MASH) or make a safeguarding referral on 01895 556 633.
+Alternatively, you can contact the Stronger Families Hub by calling 01895 556 006, or email email@example.com.

 - threaten or manipulate your partner?